sodabubblewine/sodabubblewine.github.io/README.md

 The function named 'cdr' takes one argument and returns the item at index one of it.

 Both 'car' and 'cdr' are names inherited from working with programmable machines (aka "computers") during the late 1950s and early 1960s.
-If you want to learn more about where 'car' and 'cdr' come from, and perahsp even how to pronounce 'cdr' (which I say as "could-er"), then track down McCarthy's history of LISP and give it a compassionate read.
+If you want to learn more about where 'car' and 'cdr' come from, and perahsp even how to pronounce 'cdr' (which I say as "could-er"), then track down [John McCarthy's 1979 "History of Lisp"](https://justine.lol/sectorlisp/lisp-history.pdf) and give it a compassionate read.

 With 'cons', 'car', and 'cdr' we can make pairs, get their left part, and their right part respectively.
 There are algebraic or equational ways of introducing these basic functions e.g.